matheo1218/utviklingReactDocs/README.md

 React hooks are functions that can "hook" into states and such in React <br>
 [For a more detailed explanation of hooks](https://www.w3schools.com/react/react_hooks.asp)<br>
 Simply speaking, they are an easy way to use the state and rendering-system that makes React so good<br>
+Each time there is a state-change, there is also a rerender<br>
 This documentation will show the two most important hooks to learn at the start, what they do, and why to use them<br>

 ### UseState
+A useState is a variable saved in a state, which works excellent when building responsive websites that should be able to scale
 ```tsx
     const [name, setName] = useState<string>("");
 ```